DarkWeirdo/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 task 4:
 To create a table called `first_table` with columns `id` and `name` in the current database on your MySQL server, without using `SELECT` or `SHOW` statements, and to ensure that the script does not fail if the table already exists, you can use the `CREATE TABLE IF NOT EXISTS` statement.
 This statement checks if the table exists and creates it only if it doesn't exist.

+task 7:
+After entering your password when prompted, the script will be executed, and a new row with `id =  89` and `name = 'Best School'` will be inserted into the `first_table`.